 Heavy metal consisted of the legendary AC/DC, Iron Maiden, and Ozzy Osbourne.
 Ozzy costumes are pretty common as a result of the Osbourne reality TV-show but dressing up as the creature from the cover of Iron Maiden’s first self-titled album would be INCREDIBLY brilliant.
 Or any of the creatures from Iron Maiden album covers - all of them would make bloody impressive costumes!

+A classic 80s Glam Rock costume is Axl Rose or Slash.
+Guns’N’Roses costumes are brilliant and they never really get old.
+These costumes take you down to Paradise City just by wearing them, and you won’t get November Rained on.
+We can assure you that!
 Pop and electro went hand in hand during the 80s, key-tars were in and the keyboard itself was the most important instrument on the stage.
 Wham!, Madonna, The Pet Shop Boys, Cher and Cyndi Lauper all made the cut for leading pop icons.
 Madonna’s 80s era is famously elaborate and the most diverse of 80s pop icons, meaning that you can choose any number of her looks to wear for Halloween 2016.
-You could go with the famous lace-wedding-dress Madonna, androgynous Madonna, or Club-Kid Madonna – there are many, many more options but these are just a few of our favourite options.
-Everyone knows a Madonna costume so don’t worry about anyone not knowing who you are – just get a scrunchie and 10 cans of hairspray to get your hair all teased and tuggy.
+You could go with the famous lace-wedding-dress Madonna, androgynous Madonna, or Club-Kid Madonna - there are many, many more options but these are just a few of our favourite options.
+Everyone knows a Madonna costume so don’t worry about anyone not knowing who you are - just get a scrunchie and 10 cans of hairspray to get your hair all teased and tuggy.
 Have fun getting that out on November 1st!

-Women’s fashion was revolutionised in the 80s with trends popping up again here and there today in mainstream fashion, never mind in costumes.
+Women: Women’s fashion was revolutionised in the 80s with trends popping up again here and there today in mainstream fashion, never mind in costumes.
 Mom jeans?
 80s.
 Crop tops?
 80s.
 Acid wash denim?
 80s.
 Intense layering?
 80s too.
-The election of Maggie Thatcher saw women launch themselves into roles with more responsibility and wear the pants in the family – literally.
+The election of Maggie Thatcher saw women launch themselves into roles with more responsibility and wear the pants in the family - literally.
 Women’s suits were all the rage, equipped with the biggest shoulder pads known to mankind.
 Androgyny was in, but so were tutus and spandex.
-Molly Ringwald, Grace Jones, Annie Lennox, Princess Diana, and Madonna were all fashion icons – the range of styles between those few women alone is incredible!
-The 80s saw the birth of the first truly iconic supermodels too – Cindy Crawford, Iman, Brooke Shields, Elle Macpherson.
+Molly Ringwald, Grace Jones, Annie Lennox, Princess Diana, and Madonna were all fashion icons - the range of styles between those few women alone is incredible!
+The 80s saw the birth of the first truly iconic supermodels too - Cindy Crawford, Iman, Brooke Shields, Elle Macpherson.
 By combining traditionally feminine pieces with traditionally masculine pieces, you got a cool grungy vibe that the 80s is known for.
 Jane Fonda paved the way forward for women’s activewear and made the leg warmer the famous 80s icon it is today.
-Oh and for when the pilates class is on, make sure you have a high-leg leotard over a pair of lycra leggings in the brightest of shades – we think a baby pink leotard and hot-pink leggings would look ravishing on you as a women’s 80s costume.
+Oh and for when the pilates class is on, make sure you have a high-leg leotard over a pair of lycra leggings in the brightest of shades - we think a baby pink leotard and hot-pink leggings would look ravishing on you as a women's 80s costume.
 Get Richard Simmons on and get moving!
-Image Source 80s womens costume
+Image Source

 Men:

 Men’s fashion in the 80s went through a metamorphosis.
 Gender norms had flown out the window (only to be thrown back in over the next two decades), TV shows were the main source of fashion inspiration, and music allowed men to explore their dress sense a bit more.
 The likes of Boy George, Annie Lennox, the late Prince and Adam Ant made it okay for men to explore their style with makeup, have fun with clothes and truly make their style unique.
 It was okay to play around with traditionally feminine things and transform them; this freedom to create is partly why the decade is revered so highly.
 Yeah, Boy George costumes are always fun, but Miami Vice or Magnum PI costumes are even better.
 On TV or on film in 2016, you’re most likely going to see flashbacks of the 80s where men will be wearing the iconic white suit with the sleeves rolled to the elbow with a pastel coloured t-shirt underneath.
 This shoulder-padded trend grew to be a signpost for 80s male fashion and has simply stuck.
-Furthermore, like mentioned before, music created whole new looks which are great for men’s costumes.
+Furthermore, like mentioned before, music created whole new looks which are great for men's costumes.
 Big fan of rock?
 Bruce Springsteen had a brilliant laid-back look throughout the 80s, and any Springsteen costume is so easy!
 Recreating the Born in the USA album cover is forever a good’un, brilliant for a last minute costume.
 Just don’t forget the red baseball cap in your back pocket.
 That part is crucial because otherwise you’re just a guy who couldn’t be bothered dressing up.
 Lover of hip-hop and being comfortable?
 MC Hammer pants are made for you!
 Comfy, roomy and perfect if you’re going out for a big meal; no need to make room for your food baby in these bad boys!
-Also, if you love zombies and werewolves and the like, Michael Jackson’s Thriller came out in 1984 – no mere mortal can resist the evil of the thriller after all.
+Also, if you love zombies and werewolves and the like, Michael Jackson’s Thriller came out in 1984 - no mere mortal can resist the evil of the thriller after all.
 We are obsessed with zombie costumes so if you do chose to become a creature crawling in search of blood, then take a picture and send it to us.
 We’d love to pop you up on our Inspiration pages or our social media!
-Image Source80s mens costume
+Image Source

 In general, 80s costumes are vast.
 There were so many classic films and musicians in their prime during the 80s that it’s pretty much anything goes.
 Choose a film from the 80s and cosplay the main character (any John Hughes costume will be a hit).
 Choose your favourite musician from the 80s and get a costume inspired by one of their videos, or an actor, or a tv show, or a kids' cartoon.
 No matter what, 80s fancy dress is classic for a reason.
 You’ll never get anyone asking what decade you’re from when dressing up in 80s garb.
 You’re sorted.